theurs/freegooglebard/README.md

 # a short description of the bot that is displayed on the bot's profile page and submitted
 # along with a link when users share the bot.
 Up to 120 characters.
+# Fewer characters for automatic translation to work properly.
 bot_short_description = """Free telegram bot for chatting with Google Bard"""